As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, the Earth’s tumultuous development moved Michigan up north above sea level.
 The corals turned into beautiful sedimentary rocks, featuring patterns that resemble the sun’s rays.

 Today, the Petoskey stones can be found along Lake Michigan’s beaches but also in gravel pits or farmers’ land.
-Some of the hot spots where you can look for these stones are Petoskey State Park, Magnus City Park Beach, or Bay Front & Sunset Park.
+Some of the hot spots where you can look for these stones are Petoskey State Park, Magnus City Park Beach, and Bay Front & Sunset Park.

 Can You Find Crystals in Michigan?